vky0579/AutoBot/README.md

     forget to write your browser name at the end of path.

-NOTE: < Run this scrip on Time Because The Program Does Not Kepp real time track record of classes but will be added in future>
+NOTE: < Run this scrip on time because this program does not keep real time track record of classes but will be added in future>